Brand awareness is a term that’s thrown around a lot in the marketing community, but what does it actually mean? And how can it be measured?

 In the UK alone, Expedia boasts the following brand awareness:

-It pays to keep an eye on the competition, especially in a world that’s moving as quickly as ours.
-While you shouldn’t copy another brand’s strategy, learning from what they’re doing right can be a huge asset for brand managers.
+At the end of the day, it pays to keep an eye on the competition — especially in a world that’s moving as quickly as ours.
+While you shouldn’t necessarily copy another brand’s strategy, learning from what they’re doing right can prove to be a huge asset for brand managers.

-Now that you know how powerful brand tracking can be, there’s no reason not to take a closer look at your own brand awareness.
-While it might seem hard to measure things like “awareness,” it’s easier than you think.
+Now that you know how powerful brand tracking software can be, what’s stopping you from taking a closer look at your own brand awareness?
+While it might seem hard to measure something like “awareness”, with the proper tools it’s easier than you think.